Open this photo in gallery:

 A leadership contest can be triggered if 20 per cent of the Labour caucus, which would currently be 81 MPs, nominates a challenger.
 Mr. Starmer would automatically be allowed to run in a subsequent leadership race, which would also include balloting from affiliated trade unions and party members.

-Potential challengers to Mr. Starmer include Manchester Mayor Andy Burnham, former deputy party leader Angela Rayner and Health Secretary Wes Streeting.
+Potential challengers include Manchester Mayor Andy Burnham, former deputy party leader Angela Rayner and Health Secretary Wes Streeting.
 But they all have drawbacks.

-Mr. Burnham is considered the frontrunner, but he would have to find a seat in parliament since the party leader must be an MP.
+Mr. Burnham is considered the front-runner, but he would have to find a seat in Parliament because the party leader must be an MP.
 Given last week’s election results, there are fewer safe Labour constituencies for a by-election.

-Despite the difficulties of mounting a challenge, Mr. Starmer has clearly lost the confidence of a number of MPs and a leadership bid could be coming.
+Despite the difficulties of mounting a challenge, a leadership bid could be coming.

-Over the weekend, Labour MP Catherine West said she would try to trigger a leadership challenge and move to gather 81 nominations in the hope of forcing other front-runners to come forward.
-On Monday, she backed off the threat of a leadership bid but said she would start collecting names of MPs who want Mr. Starmer out.
+Over the weekend, Labour MP Catherine West said she would try to gather 81 nominations in the hope of firing the starting gun on a race to succeed Mr. Starmer and forcing the front-runners to emerge.
+On Monday, she backed off the threat but said she would start collecting names of MPs who want a new leader.

 Follow related authors and topics